Weaving of textiles — Strategic Scorecard

 -

-LI01Logistical Friction & Displacement Cost 2View LI01 attribute detailsModerate-Low Logistical Friction.
+LI01Logistical Friction & Displacement Cost 2 solutions 2View LI01 attribute detailsModerate-Low Logistical Friction.
 Textile manufacturers face significant sensitivity to freight costs, which often account for 5-10% of total landed cost due to the bulk-to-value ratio of fabric shipments.
 While volatility remains a risk, the industry is increasingly mitigating maritime exposure through near-shoring initiatives that reduce the average transit distance from the loom to the garment assembly line.

 - Metric: Maritime freight volatility accounts for a 3-7% variance in operating margins for global textile exporters.